Cogenesis of Baryon Asymmetry and Gravitational Dark Matter from Primordial Black Holes: Introduction

 While leptogenesis remains a high scale phenomena with limited observational scopes\footnote{Probing high scale leptogenesis via stochastic gravitational wave observations is possible in certain scenarios, as pointed out in \cite{Dror:2019syi}.}, WIMP DM has promising direct detection prospects due to sizeable interactions among DM and SM particles.
 However, no such signatures have been found in direct detection experiments so far, motivating the particle physics community to explore other viable alternatives.
 It is also important to note that all the observational evidences supporting the presence of DM in the universe are based on purely gravitational interactions only.
 Thus, it is appealing to consider the possibility of DM production in the early universe via a mechanism relying on gravitational interactions only \cite{Ford:1986sy}.
 DM production via minimal coupling to gravity has been discussed in several works \cite{Chung:1998ua, Chung:1998zb, Kuzmin:1998uv, Kuzmin:1998kk, Greene:1997ge, Chung:1998rq, Garny:2015sjg, Ahmed:2020fhc, Kolb:2020fwh}.
 Similarly, non-minimal coupling to gravity can also lead to DM production, as discussed already in several works including \cite{Alonso-Alvarez:2018tus, Alonso-Alvarez:2019ixv, Markkanen:2015xuw, Fairbairn:2018bsw, Ema:2016hlw, Ema:2018ucl, Cembranos:2019qlm, Chung:2018ayg, Babichev:2020xeg, Borah:2020ljr, Barman:2021qds}.
 In this work, we consider another alternative: production of gravitational DM from evaporation of primordial black holes (PBH) assuming the latter to dominate the energy density of the universe at some stage.
 Contrary to earlier works where either light or superheavy DM production from evaporating PBH was shown, here we show the possibility of a much wider range allowing the intermediate mass DM: from a few keV to PeV.
 This is achieved by considering the presence of three heavy right handed neutrinos (RHN) which also takes part in Type-I seesaw mechanism \cite{Mohapatra:1979ia,Yanagida:1979as,GellMann:1980vs,Glashow:1979nm} of neutrino mass generation.
 DM with mass in the intermediate regime mentioned above usually gets overproduced from PBH evaporation and can be brought within Planck limits by late entropy injection from one of the right handed neutrinos which is long-lived and couples feebly to SM neutrinos resulting in vanishingly small lightest active neutrino mass.
 The other two RHNs can not only reproduce neutrino oscillation data via Type-I seesaw but also can produce the baryon asymmetry of the universe via leptogenesis.

 This paper is organised as follows.
 In section \ref{sec:dm-pbh}, we briefly discuss our basic setup consisting of three right handed neutrinos, a particle DM candidate with only gravitational interactions and a PBH dominated phase.
 In section \ref{sec:pbh}, we provide some analytical estimates for PBH generated DM and leptogenesis from PBH generated RHN decay.
-In section \ref{sec:numerical}, we discuss the details of our numerical analysis and finally conclude in section \ref{sec:concl}.
+In section \ref{sec:numerical}, we discuss the details of our numerical analysis followed by brief discussion on production of DM and RHN from gravity mediated scatterings in section \ref{sec:grav}.
+Finally, we conclude in section \ref{sec:concl}.